bryandms/dele-viaje-graphql/README.md

 ```

 ### Contribute
-If you are attracted to this project, you can collaborate.
+If you find a bug, something to improve, you want to add a new functionality please create the issue on GitHub or if you want to create a PR, create it.
+In this way we help other people who use Dele Viaje.

 ### License
 See [license](LICENSE)